 The purpose of an examination of title and comments, objections, and requirements is to advise an examiner's client of the status of title and of the methods by which the client may secure marketable title to real property.
-Based upon the materials examined, the title opinion should advise an examiner's client of all irregularities, defects, and encumbrances that may reasonably be expected to affect materially the value or use of the property; or that may expose the owner to litigation or adverse claims even if the litigation or adverse claims can reasonably be expected to be successfully defended.
+Based upon the materials examined, the title opinion should advise an examiner's client of all irregularities, defects, and encumbrances that may reasonably be expected to affect materially the value or use of the property or that may expose the owner to litigation or adverse claims even if the litigation or adverse claims can reasonably be expected to be successfully defended.
+The examiner does not ordinarily determine the validity or priority of irregularities, defects and encumbrances.